 The district court held that because Radiance "offered various opportunities for visitors to donate to Radiance, pay to sponsor billboards, secure license content, or erect state-specific webpages for a fee," the use of the NAACP's marks was commercial.
 We think however, that the above [Bolger] factors mitigate against a finding of commerciality.
 The article in contention was not an advertisement.
 Nowhere in the piece did it offer the reader anything for sale.
 The article did not even mention Radiance's services.
 The only point "Radiance" even appeared in the article was as part of a passing reference to conservatives that the NAACP purportedly targets.
-The fact The substance of dilution law will be discussed in due course.
-For now, the important part is that it is subject to an explicit statutory commerciality threshold.
+The fact that the websites provided opportunities to engage in financial transactions does not demonstrate that the article itself was commercial.
+The key here is the viewpoint of a reasonable reader.
+A person navigating to the article, even if through a Google search for "NAACP," is highly unlikely to read the article as advertising a Radiance service or proposing a transaction of any kind.